pfsense/docs/source/releases/2-4-5-new-features-and-changes.rst

 * Added ``127.0.0.0/8`` to the DNS Resolver ``private-address`` list for DNS rebinding protection `#9708 <https://redmine.pfsense.org/issues/9708>`__
 * Fixed CIDR selection issues with /32 entries in DNS Resolver Access List entries `#9586 <https://redmine.pfsense.org/issues/9586>`__
 * Fixed an issue saving DNS over TLS hostnames on systems with only one gateway `#9898 <https://redmine.pfsense.org/issues/9898>`__
+* Fixed an issue where manually configured DNS servers may not have been active if "allow override" was disabled and they were also assigned dynamically `#9963 <https://redmine.pfsense.org/issues/9963>`__

 Dynamic DNS
 -----------